Skarlso/kube-cluster-sample/README.md

 # Kubernetes Sample Cluster Applications

-A sample Micro-Service cluster for Kubernetes.
+A sample Micro-Service application for my blog post about deploying with Kubernetes located here: [Deploying a Distributed Application with Kubernetes](https://skarlso.github.io/2018/03/15/kubernetes-distributed-application/).

 ## Db